oauthstuff/draft-oauth-rar/main.md

 Many actions in the OAuth protocol allow the AS and RS to make security decisions based on whether the request is asking for "more" or "less" than a previous, existing request.
 For example, upon refreshing a token, the client can ask for a new access token with "fewer permissions" than had been previously authorized by the resource owner.
+The requested access token will convey the reduced permissions but the resource owner's previous authorization is unchanged by such requests.
 Since the semantics of the fields in the `authorization_details` will be implementation specific to a given API or set of APIs, there is no standardized mechanism to compare two arbitrary authorization detail requests.
 Authorization servers should not rely on simple object comparison in most cases, as the intersection of some fields